jdarowski/PolishTranslation/README.md

+## Polish translation
+This repository has been forked from the official English Translation Repository and shall follow its changes.

 ##NOTICE (Updated 07-27-2015)

 We’d like to thank our Contributors in helping us shape the English version of Tree of Savior.